ROYALTY CALCULATIONS IN BOOK PUBLISHING AGREEMENTS (Revised 2019)

 96%! and the publisher can still make tons of money and the writer nearly none

 Please keep in mind that I write not as an advocate for either publisher or author but merely to explain.
-As any good attorney, what I believe depends upon what may best serve my client's position. [grin]

 The significant question to ask is: “Upon what figure is the percentage royalty rate to be calculated?”
 In other words, by what number do we multiply the royalty rate?
 Examples range from “net monies received by Publisher,” “gross cash receipts,” “the suggested retail list price,” “wholesale price,” and perhaps other variations on that theme.

-In other words, we must initially distinguish the term "royalty rate" from the term "royalty."
-The first refers to a percentage figure that is multiplied by some other figure; the second refers to the actual dollar and cent amount for each version of the book that sells and is not returned.
+In other words, we must initially distinguish the term “royalty rate” from the term “royalty.”
+The first refers to a percentage figure that is multiplied by some other figure; the second refers to the actual dollar and cents amount for each version of the book that sells and is not returned.
 The first sounds nice but it is the second you take to the bank.
 Or not.